New Trend: Sports Movies you Must Watch

 From Formula 1 we switch to basketball with Hoop Dreams.
 This 1994 movie evolved from the idea of a short about playground hoopsters to a three-hour story about the NBA dreams of two highschool kids.

-Arthur Agee and William Gates are the protagonists of what is now a landmark American documentary.
+Arthur Agee and William Gates are the protagonists of what is by now a landmark American documentary.
 With lots of on-court action, drama, and suspense, Hoop Dreams is the perfect way to address more sensitive issues like poverty, adolescence, and racial inequality.
 All in all, it’s about the agonies of day-to-day life that sports help us tolerate.

 Rocky